hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - Sufficient: for the deduction of all stms belonging to the theory which is to be axiomatized
   - Necessary: contain no superfluous assumptions
 - -> Enable the investigation of the mutual dependence of various parts of the system

 ##### Some possibilities of interpreting a system of axioms
 - 2 interpretations of any system of axioms:
-  - If the axioms are regarded as conventions then they tie down the use or meaning of the fundamental ideas or primitive terms or concepts which the axioms introduce;
+  - If the axioms are regarded as conventions, then they tie down the use or meaning of the fundamental ideas or primitive terms or concepts which the axioms introduce;
   they determine what can and what cannot be said about these fundamental ideas (eg axioms of Euclidean geometry)
   - -> Not falsifiable (all analytic stms)
-  - As a system of empirical or scientific hypotheses: systems that results from applying a rule: not to use undefined concepts as if they were implicitly defined
+  - As a system of empirical or scientific hypotheses: systems that result from applying a rule: not to use undefined concepts as if they were implicitly defined
   - -> Enable evolution: new system covers old one

 ##### Levels of universality.
 The modus tollens
 - Theoretical systems have stms with dif level of universality
 - If a system of higher level of universality is falsified, the falsification may be attributed to the new hypothesis
 - -> The old system of lesser universality is not required to be regarded as falsified

 #### 4. Falsifiability

 ##### Some conventionalist objections
-- Conventionalism def
+- Conventionalism def: the view that theoretical natural science not as a picture of nature but merely a logical construction;
+  it is this construction which determines the properties of an artificial world: a world of concepts implicitly defined by the natural laws which we have chosen.
+Sci speaks only in this world.
 - -> Laws of nature are needed to determine what an observation and what a sci measurement is
 - -> Laws of nature are not falsifiable by observation
 - Conventionalism as a system is self-contained and defensible
 - Conventionalists tend to select the simplest system
 - -> Problem: attitude when the old system is challenged: try to explain away the inconsistencies of the old system

 ##### Methodological rules
 - Empirical (refutable) systems should be distinguished by its methods
 - -> The methods should prevent conventionalist stratagems
 - Some common stratagems & handling methods:
   - Auxiliary hypotheses:
-    - Only accept those whose introduction does not diminish the degree of falsifiablity or testability of the system in question, but increases it
+    - Only accept those whose introduction does not diminish the degree of falsifiability or testability of the system in question, but increases it
     - -> The introduction of auxiliary hypotheses should always be regarded as an attempt to construct a new system
     - -> The new system should always be judged on the issue of whether it would, if adopted, constitute a real advance